- Brand: TrintellixGeneric: Vortioxetine Tablets

 - DepressionSource: MedicineNet

 Learn about depression symptoms in men, women, teenagers, and children.
-Plus, read about treatment, medications and side effects, causes, and diagnosis.
+Plus, read about treatment, types, medications and side effects, causes, and diagnosis.
 One in 10 people will have some type of depression during their lifetime.

 - Indigestion (Dyspepsia, Upset Stomach Pain)Source: MedicineNet